Nobuyoshi Mutō

-Gensui Baron Nobuyoshi Mutō (武藤 信義, Mutō Nobuyoshi) was Commander of the Kwantung Army in 1933, Japanese ambassador to Manchukuo, and a field marshal in the Imperial Japanese Army.
+Gensui Baron Nobuyoshi Mutō (武藤 信義, Mutō Nobuyoshi) was a marshal in the Imperial Japanese Army, who served as Commander of the Kwantung Army and ambassador to Manchukuo.

 Biography

-Mutō was born in an ex-samurai family from Saga Domain.
+Mutō was born into a samurai family from Saga Domain.
 After graduating from the Imperial Japanese Army Academy, he served in the First Sino-Japanese War as a lieutenant in the infantry.
 After the war (and his promotion to captain) he was sent twice to Russia as a military attaché, spending time in Vladivostok and in Odessa.
 He was fluent in the Russian language, which proved invaluable during the Russo-Japanese War.
 After his promotion to major, then colonel, he returned to Japan in a posting with the Imperial Guards.

-From 1915-1916, Mutō was Chief of 2nd Section (Maneuvers), 1st Bureau, Imperial Japanese Army General Staff.
+From 1915 to 1916, Mutō was Chief of 2nd Section (Maneuvers), 1st Bureau, Imperial Japanese Army General Staff.
 From 1917, he was assigned to military intelligence and headed the Harbin Special Agency and operational offices in Irkutsk and Omsk.
 He returned to administrative positions in Japan from 1919–1921, before being appointed commander of the IJA 3rd Division in 1921 and being dispatched to Russia during the Siberian Expedition against the Bolshevik Red Army.

+With the death of General Taro Utsunomiya in 1922, Muto became the leader of the Saga clique within the army.
+This had been formed by officers descended from the Saga Domain to protect their interests against the dominant Chōshū clique, but had also attracted officers outside the domain.
+Participants included Sadao Araki, Jinzaburō Masaki and Heisuke Yanagawa, who later formed the core of the Kōdōha.
+During the 1920s, the group joined forces with Marshal Yūsaku Uehara to oppose the mainstream Ugaki faction.